opengeospatial/ets-wms13-dgiwg/README.md

 You can modify the default settings in the sample [test-run-props.xml](src/main/config/test-run-props.xml) file, which is shown below.
 The value of the **wms** argument must be an absolute URI that conforms to the 'http' or 'file' schemes.
-The **tes** argument specifies the location of a service that provides a RESTful API for test execution; by default the OGC teamengine installation (the 'beta' facility) will be used, but a local installation may be used instead.
+The **tes** argument specifies the location of a service that provides a RESTful API for running the base WMS 1.3 test suite; by default the OGC teamengine installation--the 'beta' facility--will be used, but an alternative installation may be used instead (for example: http://localhost:8080/teamengine).

 **Test run arguments**